Don't feel like reading the excerpt below? Well, just listen to it here before you buy!

 My observation went ignored.
 “My point is,” she went on, “the statistics just aren’t in our favor.
 And there’s only so much space in this city.
 After while, we’re going to find ourselves second-dating guys we already ruled out just to have something to do on the weekend.”

 “I beg to differ,” said J, of course, sitting behind a burger and fries (concentrating on those fries though).

 Now, J was one who never had a problem finding something new to do on a weekend.
 In fact, she routinely met good-looking, successful, available men with whom she shared common interests.
 The most common of interests almost always being sex.

 J would be in the category: “Perpetrators.”

 Birthplace: Chicago, Illinois

-She’s slightly taller than the average woman by about an inch.
-She has soft, curly hair, which always varied in style—lately she kept it on the shorter side–and skin almost the color of roasted peanuts.
-She’s a slightly darker version of her mother, an El Salvadorian immigrant who found love in a hopeless place when she fell for a married, Black dentist, whose office she managed in Chicago.
+She’s slightly taller than average by about an inch.
+She has soft, curly hair, which always varied in style—lately she kept it on the shorter side—and skin almost the color of roasted peanuts.
+She’s a slightly darker version of her mother, an El Salvadorian immigrant who found love in a terribly hopeless place when she fell for a married, Black dentist, whose office she briefly worked for during that time.

-Fashion and style comes effortlessly to her, and she always looks “put together” even during her down time—even without a drop of makeup, which she rarely dons anyway.
+Fashion and style comes effortlessly for J, and she’s always very “put together,” even during her downtime—even without a drop of makeup, which she rarely dons anyway.

-Although Ty is a more of a textbook “big sister” type, I actually looked up to J a little more.
-I’ve always admired Ty, but—though I have never said this aloud—I’ve always been enamored by J. Perhaps part of me wishes that I were more like J in some ways.
+Although Ty’s always been more of the textbook “big sister” type, I actually looked up to J a little more.
+I’ve always admired Ty, but—though I have never said this aloud—I’ve always been a bit enamored by J. Perhaps part of me wishes that I were more like J in some ways.